osilander/203.311/Week1/Week1.md

 >
 > Exercise H:	your numeric answer
 >
-> Exercise K:	character 1, character 4
+> Exercise K:	character 1 (-1), character 4
 >
-> Exercise E: character 4, character 1
+> Exercise L: character 2, character 3
 >

 This is the series called: